 What is the iShares XEF ETF Performance?

-According to Blackrock, the iShares XEF ETF can potentially deliver a total return of 8.62% in a 5-year period.
-Its 1-year returns are considerably high, as well, and stand at 22.58%.
+According to Blackrock as of Aug 2021, the iShares XEF ETF delivered a total return of 8.62% in a 5-year period.
+Its 1-year returns was considerably high, as well, and stand at 22.58%.

 In comparison, the benchmark returns stand at 22.57% for 1-year and 8.65% in 5-years, suggesting the ETF closely meets the benchmark returns established.